-A planning application will be required to be submitted by the applicant in accordance with the advice contained in the Department of Growth, Housing and Housing's latest guidance.
+4.42 A planning application will be required to be submitted by the applicant in accordance with the advice contained in the Department of Growth, Housing and Housing's latest guidance18.
 In preparing proposals for submission, it is strongly recommended that the owner or developer appoints an architect capable of developing imaginative and well thought out proposals.

-Developers and their architects are strongly advised to contact the Department of Growth, Housing and Environment prior to the submission of ww.gov.je/PlanningBuilding/MakingApplication/Planning/Pages/PlanningApplicationInformation.aspx an application, to discuss their proposals and to generally maintain close contact with the department throughout the design process.
+4.43 Developers and their architects are strongly advised to contact the Department of Growth, Housing and Environment prior to the submission of an application, to ww.gov.je/PlanningBuilding/MakingApplication/Planning/Pages/PlanningApplicationInformation.aspx discuss their proposals and to generally maintain close contact with the department throughout the design process.

-A full planning application should be sufficiently detailed to demonstrate how the site can be satisfactorily developed, having regard to the guidelines and constraints of the brief.
+4.44 A full planning application should be sufficiently detailed to demonstrate how the site can be satisfactorily developed, having regard to the guidelines and constraints of the brief.